NajibMAHJOUBI/world_cup_2018/README.md

  - **Groups**:

  Eight groups with for team by group have been engaged.
 The first and second of each groups are allowed to pursue the competition to the second stage.
-The matches took place from 2014/06/12 to2014/06/26.
+The matches took place from 2014/06/12 to 2014/06/26.
 Each team played three matches during this stage.

 | Group A  | Group B     | Group C     | Group D    | Group E     | Group F                | Group G       | Group H     |
 | -------  | -------     | ------      | -------    | -------     | -------                | ------        | -------     |